 The photos below shows an orange-red form from the UC Botanical Garden, Berkeley, California.
 Photos 1-2 were taken in early May 2007, by Max Withers.
 Photos 3-5 were taken by Nhu Nguyen about the same time a year later.

 The photos below shows a yellow form of the species.
 This form is often sold as Stenomesson variegatum or Clinanthus variegatus but its true identity is C. incarnatus.
+The yellow form has more glaucous leaves than those of the red-flowered forms of the species.
 Photos 1-2 were taken by David Victor in his cold greenhouse in September 2005.
 Photos 3-5 were taken by Nhu Nguyen.
 Photo 6 by Jacob Uluwehi Knecht shows a smaller sized bulb.

 Clinanthus incarus (syn.
 Stenomesson incarum)